cfkubo/dbmigrate.ai/README.md

 - Containerize the application using Docker compose. (not yet implemented)
 - Deploy the application to a kubernetes cluster. (not yet implemented)
 - Add AI Query Optimizer for psql (not yet implemented)
-- Guidance on Data Migration from Oracle to Postgres (This should be outsourced to ETL like tool)
+- Guidance on Data Migration from Oracle to Postgres (This should be outsourced to ETL like tool: basic implementation in gradio py)

 ---